 It’s become commonplace to point out that liberals are struggling to understand contemporary politics.
 Individuals such as Donald Trump and Vladimir Putin escape rational analysis.
 These presidents don’t obey the rules when it comes to, say, protectionist economics or international spying.

-The latest book from Gary Lachman, historian of esotericism and former bassist with rock group Blondie, offers an alternative framework of comprehension.
+Gary Lachman, historian of esotericism and former bassist with rock group Blondie, offers an alternative framework of comprehension.
 Dark Star Rising: Magick and Power in The Age of Trump suggests why politics feels so out of control.
 Lachman leads his readers across a web of connections from the populist loathing of neoliberal synarchy, that is “total government” by free markets, to the dark arts of occult philosophy.
 It’s in these shadows that alternative explanations for today’s confusion can be found.

 His knowledge of the links between politics and the esoteric alerted him.
 These links are longstanding and, in the past, have been associated with the aims of the left and right, and with good and ill.
 They reach back through the nineteenth century, and the involvement of theosophists with Indian independence, to the sixteenth century when the alchemist John Dee conceived the notion of a “British Empire”, a phrase he coined after conversing with an archangel.
 Lachman noticed that key players in both Trump and Putin’s camps were, today, referencing similarly strange and unlikely ideas.